 But it seems that making a mixed dengue vaccine containing four different virus strains can produce uneven results.

 WAITING FOR PHASE III

-Sanofi had already disclosed in July that the Thai dengue study showed efficacy against three of the four strains, without giving details.
+Sanofi had already disclosed in July that the Thai study showed efficacy against three of the four strains, without giving details.
 The full findings were published online on Monday night in the The Lancet medical journal.

 Efficacy was around 60 percent against dengue virus type 1 and 80-90 percent against types 3 and 4.
 Interestingly, a single dose of the vaccine proved roughly as good as three doses.

 "This is a milestone, but we need to wait for the results of two large Phase III efficacy trials to have a better understanding of the vaccine," Lang said.

 Sanofi is currently conducting final-stage Phase III trials with 31,000 participants in Asia and Latin America.

 If the Thai trial results had been strong enough, it could have filed for early marketing approval in some countries.
 Instead, attention will now focus on results for the ongoing Phase III trials, with any commercial launch in 2015 or later.